23% of Devs Regularly Use AI Agents, per Stack Overflow Survey

 AI-assisted development will challenge developers as they review the quality of the code generated and integrate tools into their workflows.
-Many of the 17 experts who answered this question expressed concern that an increase in AI-generated code actually increases developers’ workload because it requires manual review.
-Several experts worry that inexperienced developers won’t be able to identify when AI spits out bad code.
-Security and trust were other challenges cited.
+There is concern that 1) an increase in AI-generated code actually increases developers’ workload because it requires manual review, and 2) inexperienced developers won’t be able to identify when AI spits out bad code.

 While AI/ML gets a lot of attention, it is not the most common use case for data streaming.
 Real-time analytics is used by 71% of data streamers in the Redpanda survey, followed by 64% supporting e-commerce transactions with streaming data.
 Internet of Things (IoT), fraud detection and personalization are also commonly supported.
 A still impressive 47% of survey participants have a situation where AI/ML uses streaming data.